- Increase Conversion Rate

 Best Practices | Close the Loop: Bringing customers back to the store with personalization in after-sales

-The final presentation of this year's epoq Personalization Experience Day focused on how personalization can also be used in after-sales to increase shop traffic.
-Sebastian from ROSE Bikes provided insights into how online retailers can tie in with the respective onsite customer journey of the customer through personalized newsletters with individual recommendations or inspiration.
+The final presentation at this year’s Epoq Personalization Experience Day focused on how personalization can also be used in after-sales to increase store traffic.
+Sebastian from ROSE Bikes shared insights on how online retailers can use personalized newsletters with tailored recommendations or inspiration to build on the customer’s on-site journey.

 Lydia from TUI also provided information about dynamic pricing in newsletters and explained how it can be adjusted.
 Finally, Stefan from artegic discussed the relevance of personalized transactional emails in email marketing.
 He explained how transactional emails can be used for service, cross-selling, upselling, and opt-in acquisition.